seemoo-lab/polypyus/README.md

 After the installation, at your disposal are the commands:

-* polypyus
+* polypyus-gui
 * polypyus-cli

 ## Using Polypyus

 Polypyus is available through a graphical and a command-line interface.
-Both the GUI (polypyus) and the CLI (polypyus-cli) take these arguments during invocation:
+Both the GUI (polypyus-gui) and the CLI (polypyus-cli) take these arguments during invocation:

 ```bash
   --verbose is the verbosity level.
 By default, it shows warnings -v shows info -vv show debug information.